4rays/ios-app-template/README.md

 ## Project Architecture

-This project is organized into three main modules:
+This project is organized into multiple modules:

-- **App**: The main iOS/macOS application targets that depend on both Core and Components
+- **App**: The main iOS/macOS application targets that depend on Core, Components, and feature modules
-- **Core**: Business logic, data models, and external dependencies (ComposableArchitecture, GRDB, etc.)
+- **Core**: Business logic, data models, and external dependencies
 - **Components**: Reusable SwiftUI components with no external dependencies for maximum portability
+- **IndigoCore**: Core TCA infrastructure and shared utilities for feature modules
+- **FeatureA** and **FeatureB**: Example TCA-based feature modules with their respective reducers and views

 ### Dependency Graph

 ```
 App
 ├── Core (business logic + external dependencies)
-└── Components (reusable UI components, no dependencies)
+├── Components (reusable UI components, no dependencies)
+├── FeatureA (TCA-based feature → IndigoCore)
+└── FeatureB (TCA-based feature → IndigoCore)

+IndigoCore (TCA shared utilities)
 ```

 This architecture ensures that: